qaixerabbas/qaixerabbas/README.md

 - 🌱 I’m currently learning MLOps and Azure for ML.
 - 👯 I’m looking to collaborate on computer vision and medical image analysis.
 - 💬 Ask me about Python, Research (CV, ML, Medical Image Analysis) and I would love to discuss Philosophy + Human Psychology.
-- 📫 How to reach me: email :grinning:
+- 📫 How to reach me: Email :grinning:
 - 😄 Pronouns: He/His/Him
 - ⚡ Fun fact:
      Qaisar (Arabic: قيصر) is the Arabic version of the name Caesar and it is used as a given name in Arabia.
 The Roman and later Byzantine emperors were                    called Qaisar-e-Rum (Caesar of Rome) by the Arabs and Persians.